RifadhRFD/100-days-of-code/log.md

 -> Completed OOP concept in JavaScript @freeCodeCamp •basic principles of OOP in JavaScript, including the this keyword, prototype chains, constructors, and inheritance.

+### Day 73: Jan 9 Wednesday

+after some days of procrastination Learned functional programming in JS.
+Understand functional prog... terminology, some hazards of using imperative code and refactor global variables out of functions.

+### Day 74

 <br/><br/><br/>
 Link(s) to work
 https://www.freeCodeCamp.com/challenges/